The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke lovers worldwide.

 The tickets get emailed to you.
 On the day of the visit, you can skip the line at the ticket counter and proceed directly to the check-in booth to scan your smartphone ticket.

-This general admission World of Coca-Cola ticket gets you access all the exhibits, films, and experiences.
+This general admission World of Coca-Cola ticket gets you to access all the exhibits, films, and experiences.

 Kids under three years get in free and don’t need a ticket.